vtman/pdb2mrc/README.md

 ### Situs Method

 The Situs method implemented here follows the real-space convolution approach established in the Situs package [Wriggers2010, Wriggers1999].

-It generates a density map by first projecting atomic structures onto a grid and then smoothing the result with a kernel function.
-This two-step process is designed to produce maps that correspond to a user-specified resolution.
+**Important: B-factors are completely ignored in this method.** The map is generated by:

+1. **Projection to Lattice**: Atoms are projected onto a cubic lattice using trilinear interpolation, with weights determined either by atomic mass (`--situs-mass`) or unit weight (`--situs-no-mass`).

+2. **Kernel Convolution**: The lattice is then convolved with the selected 3D kernel, where the kernel width is determined solely by the target resolution.

+No thermal motion parameters affect the calculation.

 #### Kernel Functions